 5. Keep a close eye on emissions

-Another part of your car which needs regular maintenance is the emissions system.
+Another part of your car that needs regular maintenance is the emissions system.

-The purposes of this is to clean and minimise exhaust fumes which exit the tailpipe, helping to make your car more eco-friendly.
+The purpose of this is to clean and minimise exhaust fumes that exit the tailpipe, helping to make your car more eco-friendly.

 If this fails or is faulty, your car will start to belch out harmful greenhouse gases into the environment: a losing situation for everyone.

 Fortunately, your car has a way to tell you something is wrong: if the Check Engine Light on your dashboard becomes illuminated, get it checked out immediately.

 We put our cars through a lot over the course of our lives, and it is important that they receive regular tune-ups to keep them going for longer and get your car insured to help with any surprises.